sn2015/SamsungDataAnalisys/README.md

 # SamsungDataAnalysis
-Course project of Getting ana Cleaning data
+Course project of Getting and Cleaning data

-This analysis is made by Sergey Nazarov for Coursera Datascience Course project of Getting ana Cleaning data
+This analysis is made by Sergey Nazarov for Coursera Getting ana Cleaning data Project

 Windows 8.1
 R version 3.1.3 (2015-03-09) -- "Smooth Sidewalk"